diz-vara/CarND-Semantic-Segmentation/README.md

 #### Training procedure

 For the training I used AdamOptimizer - but with manually adjusted learning rate.
-Resulted error dropeed from 0.8 to 0.0013 after 50 epochs.
+Resulted error dropped from 0.8 to 0.0013 after 50 epochs.
 Results are in the /runs/20171122_045143 folder.

 #### CityScape training